-But we must not obsess about canons either, because although in all ages the theory and practice of proportions have been of great interest, legitimate transgressions have also been allowed to overcome theories and practices.
-The Museo Antón, is a showcase of currents.
-The center is dedicated to the figure of the sculptor Antonio Rodríguez García «Antón» (1911-1937), a self-taught artist who died young and left an important artist footprint throughout the Principality with works such as "Sleeping Arrapiezo", "Rapacina" or "La Marinera".
-The sculptor's heirs donated not only sculptures but also paintings, drawings, work supplies and all kinds of documents to illustrate his short but intense career.
-Most of the surface of the first floor, a very bright and bright room, is destined to the permanent exhibition of Antón's work.
-The temporary exhibitions round off the attraction of this center, with contemporary art exhibitions in which leading artists of the national panorama have already participated.
-The Museum also constantly worries about increasing its national prestige, with fondos, both in artistic and documentary pieces, of a more than remarkable value.
+But neither should we be obsessed with canons, because although in all ages the theory and practice of proportions have been of great interest, legitimate transgressions have also been allowed to overcome theories and practices.
+The Anton Museum, is a showcase of currents.
+The center is dedicated to the figure of the sculptor Antonio Rodríguez García «Antón» (1911-1937), a self-taught artist who died young and left an important mark as an artist throughout the Principality with works such as "Arrapiezo dormido", "Rapacina" or "La Marinera".
+The sculptor's heirs donated to the City Council not only sculptures but also paintings, drawings, work tools and all kinds of documents with which to illustrate his short but intense career.
+Most of the surface of the first floor, a very open and bright room, is intended for the permanent exhibition of Antón's work.
+The temporary exhibitions round out the attraction of this center, with contemporary art exhibitions in which leading artists from the national scene have already participated.
+Furthermore, the Museum is constantly concerned with increasing its national prestige, with fondos, both in artistic and documentary pieces, of a more than remarkable value.
 Paintings, photographs, engravings, sculptures from donations, deposits and purchases.
 He has been creating a collection of great interest, which today allows him to boast of contemporary art center.

 Since its opening in the late 80s, the Museo Antón has presented a number of exhibitions, many of them self-produced.
 It also has a specialized library and a documentation center on Asturian artists.
 In its desire to be a center-engine of art in Asturias, annually summons two scholarships, called «Antón Scholarships», with the intention of supporting, stimulating and encourage creation and research around sculpture.